Understanding restaurant profit margins and their importance

 (Total Sales – Total Expenses) / (Total Sales)

 Although you can technically run this calculation for the past month, using a year’s worth of data provides a more accurate picture of your restaurant’s financial health.
-Twelve months is long enough to capture seasonal fluctuations that might arise during the holidays or summer break, for example.
+For example, 12 months is long enough to capture seasonal fluctuations that might arise during the holidays or other busy seasons.

-If your business is new or has yet to open, you obviously won’t have any usable data to plug into a restaurant profit margin calculator.
+If your business is new or has yet to open, you won’t have any usable data to plug into a restaurant profit margin calculator.
 Thus, you’ll need to survey equally-sized restaurants in your area that offer similar fare at comparable prices.
-The more establishments you survey, the more accurate your projected restaurant business profit margin becomes.
-Fortunately, there are tools that can make this process easier, faster, and even more precise.
+The more establishments you survey, the more accurate your projected restaurant profit margin becomes.

 As with all businesses, the secret to increased profits involves boosting sales, reducing costs, or a combination of both.